 |MOBILE: (219) 242-4970||EMAIL: Howard.Hunte@valpo.edu|

-Howard Hunte was named the head coach of the Valparaiso University swimming and diving program in April of 2008 and took over the program in July of 2008.
+Howard Hunte was named the head coach of the Valparaiso University men's and women's swimming teams in April of 2008 and took over the program in July of 2008.

 Since his arrival at the helm of the Crusaders, the program's record books have been almost completely rewritten.
 On the men's side, 18 of 19 swimming records have been set under Hunte's watch, while on the women's side, 13 of 19 records have been broken.
 The 2014-15 campaign was extremely successful in that regard, as both the men's and the women's team set eight new school records apiece, including breaking a combined 14 records at the Horizon League Championships.
 Over his seven seasons at Valpo, Hunte's swimmers have been a success in the classroom as well.
 10 men and seven women have earned Academic All-Horizon League honors, while Ansel Hillmer was named a CoSIDA First Team Academic All-District V honoree in 2009.